-The cost of providing the lift shaft to safeguard the possibility for step-free access to the Northern Line is estimated to be £4.5 million, although the developer is only liable for £1.8 million of the costs.
+The cost of providing the lift shaft to safeguard the possibility of step-free access to the Northern line is estimated to be £4.5 million, although the developer is only liable for £1.8 million of the costs.

 This is due to a calculation that making the entire Underground station step-free would cost around £45 million, and as the new office block is expected to be responsible for 4% of the demand at the station, the developer can only be liable for 4% of the cost — hence £1.8 million.

 Therefore additional funding would be required to deliver the lift shaft.
 According to the Lambeth Council planning documents, is likely to come from TfL with possible funding sources being the TfL Business Plan and potential s106 contributions from other schemes.

 The planning permission was originally granted back in October 2019, but was subject to the signing of a Section 106 agreement, which has now been done.

 The agreement requires the developer to construct a 2.5 metre lift shaft from the ground to 2.5 metres below the level of the Northern line, to allow for the lift equipment to fit in underneath.
 Although the shaft runs from the ground, that’s to help remove soil without taking it through the station.
 When completed the lift will operate from the lower concourse level that already exists down to the platform level of the Northern line.